landrevj/nixos/modules/nixos/hardware/vfio/readme.md

     }
 }
 ```
 We then want to launch `gpedit.msc` and add the script in `Computer Configuration -> Windows Settings -> Scripts -> Startup`.
-In the script parameters input we want to pass it the following, however `storachi viostor` part will change depending on which driver you need to ensure loads:
+In the script parameters input we want to pass it the following (the `storachi viostor` part will change depending on which driver you need to ensure loads):
 ```ps1
 -ExecutionPolicy BYPASS storahci viostor
 ```